lexmag/elixir-style-guide/README.md

 #### Why follow this guide?

-> The only tool available right now is this guide written using the blood of the maintainers as ink
+> The only tool available right now is this guide written using the blood of the maintainers as ink.
 >
 > — <cite>[José Valim](https://github.com/elixir-lang/elixir/pull/6022#discussion_r112669015), creator of Elixir</cite>